Quainton Windmill

 Quainton Windmill is a historic windmill in the village of Quainton, Buckinghamshire, England, United Kingdom.

 The 70 ft (20m) six-storey brick tower mill, built 1830–32, is one of the most visible buildings in the village.
-It was derelict for most of the 20th century it has now been restored and can grind wheat into flour.
+Derelict for most of the 20th century, it has now been restored and can grind wheat into flour.
 The windmill was built by James Anstiss and it is still owned by his direct descendants.
 It is the tallest windmill in Buckinghamshire.

 The mill had a steam engine installed early in its working life.
 Until 1881, it was wind-driven, but milling came to an end in 1900.
-The building remained unused as a mill, without a cap or sails, until 1974, when the owner formed the Quainton Windmill Society, with the aim of restoring the windmill.
+The building remained unused as a mill, with only part of one sail remaining, until 1974, when the owner formed the Quainton Windmill Society, with the aim of restoring the windmill.
 The Society spent 23 years undertaking restoration work.
 In 1997, milling was re-established.

 In 2013 English Heritage and The Department of Culture, Media and Sport have upgraded the listing status of the mill from Grade II to Grade II* for the following principal reasons: